dadoonet/spring-elasticsearch/README.md

 ### Changing classpath search path for mapping and settings files

-By default, the factory look in `es` classpath folder to find if there is index settings or mappings definitions.
+By default, the factory look in `es` classpath folder to find if there is index settings (`_settings.json`) or mapping definition (`_doc.json`).
 If you need to change it, you can use the `classpathRoot` property:

 ```xml
 <elasticsearch:rest-client id="esClient" classpathRoot="myownfolder" />
 ```

-So, if a `myownfolder/twitter/_settings.xml` file exists in your classpath, it will be used by the factory.
+So, if a `myownfolder/twitter/_settings.json` file exists in your classpath, it will be used by the factory.

 ### Merge mappings